 Ron Jude: 12 Hz

-This exhibit at Hyde Collection Art Museum can be viewed October 7 – December 31.
+Stop by the Hyde Collection Art Museum to check out their latest exhibit “Ron Jude: 12 Hz.”
+This exhibit can be viewed from October 7 – December 31.

 Taken in California, Hawaii, Iceland, and Oregon, Ron Jude’s monumental black and white photographs capture waterfalls, lava flows, sea cliffs, glacial valleys, and river currents.
 Yet Jude’s work is anything but traditional landscape photography, which often uses the conventions of nineteenth-century painting—emphatic horizon lines, majestic skies, distant vistas framed by trees—to privilege a human point of view.
 Instead, the photographs in this exhibition give primacy to the raw materials of the earth, suppressing human presence and, in the artist’s words, evoking “change on a level that falls outside the limits of our perception.”